Polezky/reduce-store/README.md

 In order to turn cloning on a developer should call `Store.config.set({ cloneMethodName: 'clone' });`

 ## Demo application
-Below is the link to a sample application that shows main usages of reduce-store library.
+Below is the link to a sample application that shows main usages of reduce-store library.<br />
 [Tour of Heroes with reduce-store](https://stackblitz.com/edit/reduce-store-tour-of-heroes)

 ## Author